-How to create a Work Breakdown Structure to improve project performance?
+How to create a WBS to improve project performance?

 Every business needs someone to delegate tasks and ensure that things get done by a given deadline, or that things are at least together enough for a team to make adjustments if necessary.